Personal Goal Setting Video

-Amy Carlson: And I'm Amy Carlson from Mind Tools.
-Do you ever feel that you're lacking direction, or that your not achieving everything you could?
-If so, you'd probably benefit from goal setting – one of the most powerful career success techniques there is.
+Do you ever feel that you're lacking direction, or that you're not achieving everything that you could be?
+If so, you'd probably benefit from setting goals.

-JM: In this context, a goal is a personal objective – something you want to achieve within a specific period of time.
-Goal setting is the process you use to clarify what you want from your life and career, presented as a series of goals.
+A goal is a clearly-defined personal objective – something that you want to achieve within a specific period of time.

-Goals are powerful motivators for building your career, and they improve self-confidence too, because you can measure your achievements and take pride in them.
+Goals are powerful motivators for developing your career.
+They improve self-confidence too, because you can use them to measure your achievements.

-Start by looking across your life, and brainstorming what you would like to achieve in the different areas, like career, education, family, and personal finances.
-Set your large-scale goals first – the ones you hope to achieve in your lifetime, or at least in the next ten years.
-Then break these goals down into smaller targets, which will move you towards achieving these lifetime goals.
+Set your large-scale goals first – these are the ones that you hope to achieve over the next 10 or 15 years.
+Then break these down into smaller goals, which will move you towards your lifetime goals, when you achieve them.

-JM: And don't scrimp on the detail.
-If you set precise goals that include dates, times and amounts, you'll be able to measure your achievement, and get a sense of satisfaction from it.
+Write your goals down too – they'll be no good to you in your head, where you'll likely forget about them.
+And don't scrimp on the details.
+If you set precise goals that include dates, times, and amounts, you'll be able to measure your achievement, and get a sense of satisfaction from it.

-AC: A lot of people use the word SMART as a mnemonic for the kind of goals you should set: S for Specific; M for Measurable; A for Attainable; R for Relevant; T for Time-bound.
+An effective way to make goals more powerful is to use the SMART mnemonic: S is for Specific; M for Measurable; A for Attainable; R for Relevant; and, T for Time-bound.

-Keep tweaking your goal plan as you work through your goals, and move closer towards your vision of your future.
+Keep tweaking your plan as you work on your goals, and as you move towards your vision of your future.